Ecomomo-lab/dycove-model/docs/source/index.rst

 Welcome to the DYCOVE documentation!
 ====================================

-**DYCOVE** (die-COH-vee), short for DYnamic COastal VEgetation, is a Python package used for tightly coupling dynamic vegetation processes with 2-D hydrodynamic models in coastal environments.
+**DYCOVE** (die-KOH-vee), short for DYnamic COastal VEgetation, is a Python package used for tightly coupling dynamic vegetation processes with 2-D hydrodynamic models in coastal environments.

 .. toctree::